Presidency of José Jerí

 José Jerí became president of Peru following the impeachment of Dina Boluarte on October 10, 2025.

 Background

 Former president Dina Boluarte was impeached after midnight on October 10, 2025, after she failed to appear before Congress to defend herself against Agenda 19770, which brought forward a motion to impeach due to Boluarte's failure to lower crime rates in the country.
 Despite Boluarte's lawyer, Juan Carlos Portugal, argument that she did not have enough time to prepare herself which violated the right to defence, the Congress moved forward with the impeachment motions.
 With a vote of 122–0 and 0 abstentions, her impeachment was announced at 00:07.

 Once the impeachment process was complete, Congress opened a motion of censure against Jerí, who was congressional president.
-After the motion of censure was rejected, Jerí was instated as interim president.
+After the motion of censure was rejected, Jerí was instated as the president of Peru.

+Assumption of office

+On 10 October 2025, the Congress of the Republic unanimously declared the vacancy for permanent moral incapacity of then president Dina Boluarte.
+Once the removal process concluded, Parliament debated a motion of censure against the Board of Directors, made up of the Bloque Democrático coalition.
+José Jerí was the president of Congress at the time, elected by said coalition.
+After the motion was rejected, Jerí was sworn in at 01:00 Peruvian time and assumed the presidency of the Republic in accordance with the line of succession, becoming the third head of state of the 2021–2026 period and the seventh since 2016.

+In his inaugural speech, Jerí emphasized the need to confront the citizen insecurity crisis and committed himself to “installing and leading a government of transition, empathy, and national reconciliation” in the face of the political crisis affecting the country.